-Enjoy the benefits of sex with the help of Chiavaye — an all natural, healthy sex lube.
+It’s usually easier to enjoy the benefits of sex with the help of Chiavaye — an all-natural, healthy personal moisturizer and lube.

 #8: Sex May Reduce the Risk of Prostate Cancer in Men

-The Journal of the American Medical Association found that regular ejaculation for men may make prostate cancer less likely.
+The Journal of the American Medical Association published a study that found regular ejaculation for men may make prostate cancer less likely.

-The study found that a man must ejaculate 21 times a month, which is almost once every day — either through masturbation or intercourse.
+These benefits occur when a man ejaculates 21 times a month, either through masturbation or intercourse.

 #9: Sex Can Help Improve Sleep